Serli/Cluster-PaaS-RPi/README.md

-# PaaS Cluster of Raspberry Pi's
+# PaaS Cluster of Raspberry Pi

 The idea here is to provide a minimum configuration to set up on several RPi's allowing them to **find each others over the network**, **communicate using a reliale gossip protocol** and **detect failures**.
 We can then deploy distributed systems without having to configure every node one by one.
 If you want to add a node to the cluster, just copy a configured SD card on a new one.
 Most of the code is written in Javascript and runs with NodeJs.